 Titling - Excise Tax Credit for Plug-in Electric Vehicles

 You may be eligible for a one-time excise tax credit, up to $3,000, when you purchase a qualifying zero-emission plug-in electric or fuel cell electric vehicle.
-Effective July 1, 2023 through June 30, 2027, an individual may be entitled to receive an excise tax credit on a qualifying zero-emission plug-in electric or fuel cell electric vehicle regardless of whether you own or lease the vehicle.
+Effective July 1, 2023, based on funding availability an individual may be entitled to receive an excise tax credit on a qualifying zero-emission plug-in electric or fuel cell electric vehicle regardless of whether you own or lease the vehicle.
 Business entities may also qualify for the tax credit on up to ten vehicles.

 Subject to available funding, a credit is allowed for the purchase of a zero-emission plug-in electric or fuel cell electric vehicle.
 The credit may not exceed $3,000.